 How Long Does It Take to Learn Tricks?

 This is a very difficult question to answer.
+Generally basic tricks can be learned with a few weeks to months.
 There are many factors that affect how long it takes a person to learn how to do tricks, but it mostly comes down to how comfortable you are on your skateboard.
-Even though the timeline mentioned above gives an indication, it still varies wildly from person to person.

 Your fitness level, your coordination, your flexibility, how you handle fear, how often you skate, etc, will all have an impact on the amount of time it takes you to learn tricks.
 But do not get discouraged.
 It’s important to learn at a pace you are comfortable with, and push yourself further when you feel ready.

 These tricks can all be done in the grass so when you fall it won’t hurt much.
-It should only take you about 10 minutes to learn each one of these, assuming you are comfortable on your board and with the basics.
-Don’t forget to check out my easy tricks for beginners post.
+Assuming you are comfortable on your board and with the basics, you can start learning my recommended easy skateboard tricks.

 How Long Will It Take to Learn Advanced Tricks?